UtrechtUniversity/campylobacter-crisprscape/README.md

 2025-02-21:
  - Spacepharer databases are best created using the example names "querysetDB" and "targetsetDB" as other names such as "spacersetDB" causes weird errors.

-### Files I want to collect and process

-1. Complete CRISPR-Cas locus sequences as fasta
- (make a script to extract from contigs using positions listed by CCTyper)
-    - also make one with only CRISPR spacers (concatenate from CCTyper(?))
-    - and make one with flanking regions to infer and compare genomic location
-    - collect all contigs with CRISPR hits to predict chromosome/plasmid/virus origin?
-2. CRISPR input file for SpacerPlacer as defined in https://github.com/fbaumdicker/SpacerPlacer?tab=readme-ov-file#spacer_fasta-input-format
- (also requires an extra conversion script?)
-3. Separate CRISPR spacer sequences (provided by CCTyper)
-4. List of number of CRISPR arrays per genome

 ## Project organisation